 Other good accessories are scarves, belts, gun holsters and helmets.
 And, of course, a tie or cravat for the gentlefolk to distinguish themselves from the more roguish characters out there.

-This story originally appeared in Gatehouse Gazette #21 (November 2011), p.
+This story first appeared in Gatehouse Gazette #21 (November 2011), p.
 26, with the headline “The Steampunk Wardrobe”.